Movie Count: 64

 Hoshi o Ou Kodomo (星を追う子ども) (lit.
 “Children Who Chase Stars”)

 Departing from his stint of depressing movies, Shinkai takes a swing at the Ghibli-dominated genre of fantasy adventure movies in Children Who Chase Lost Voices (From Deep Below).
 Borrowing liberally in character design/animation and general concepts from such Miyazaki classics as Laputa: Castle in the Sky and Princess Mononoke, Children Who Chase Lost Voices ends up being much more than just the sum of its parts thanks to the expert writing and directing of Shinkaisan.
 The movie follows a young girl named Asuna who is living a standard life in small-town Japan after the death of her father as she discovers that there is a hidden world underground replete with fantastic creatures and a surprising history that may hold the key to resurrecting the dead.
 Watching this movie will give any anime fan a lot of flashbacks to the heyday of Studio Ghibli fantasy adventures, but this movie really is much more than just a Ghibli clone.
 Children Who Chase Lost Voices skews toward an older audience than other fantasy adventures dealing thematically with such subject matter as coping with loss and the purpose/inevitability of death while including the beautiful sweeping vistas and intricately detailed environments that Shinkai films are known for.
 Living up to his “new Miyazaki” nickname, Shinkai has shown that he is more than just a one-trick pony and that he can make an enthralling fantasy adventure just as easily as the more melancholy works for which he is renowned.
-Certainly the best fantasy adventure anime to come out in a long while, I cannot recommend Children Who Chase Lost Voices enough, and I am eagerly waiting to see what great movie Shinkaisan has in store for us next.
+Certainly the best fantasy adventure anime to come out in a long while, I cannot recommend Children Who Chase Lost Voices enough.

 Aramaki is primarily known for his work in directing the two Appleseed movies which are quite unique in how they are completely CG and cel-shaded to appear more anime-like as opposed to traditionally animated.
 If considering family viewing, you can treat them both as your average action movies in terms of questionable content.
 Otherwise, enjoy.